 Another type of compliance, which Tripwire calls “contractual compliance,” regards meeting the requirements outlined in contracts between a business and private parties.

 Regulatory compliance management concerns itself with these requirements when they come from a sector or industry standards as a requirement for membership or certification.

 For instance, the Payment Card Industry Data Security Standard (PCI DSS) isn’t a law or regulation.
 Instead, it’s a set of data security rules that merchants must follow if they want to process debit or credit cards.
 Likewise, System and Organization Controls for Service Organizations (SOC 2) certification attests to the strength of an organization’s security controls.

 Why Use Compliance Software?

-Noncompliance with any of these requirements can lead to financial loss, reputational loss, fines, imprisonment, and other penalties.
-But laws, regulations, and standards are so complex, and may change so frequently, that companies-especially in finance, healthcare, manufacturing, and technology-often appoint teams of people to manage and oversee their compliance.
+Non-compliance with these requirements can lead to financial loss, reputational loss, fines, imprisonment, and other penalties.
+But laws, regulations, and standards are so complex and may change so frequently that companies -especially in finance, healthcare, manufacturing, and technology- often appoint teams of people to manage and oversee their compliance.
 Often, they use compliance software.

 Compliance software works within compliance frameworks to attain and maintain your organization’s compliance with applicable requirements.
 Devised by industries or regulatory bodies to guide companies through the often-thorny compliance process, frameworks can help your company to know what it needs to do to reach compliance.

 Not all frameworks are created equal, however.
-Some, like PCI DSS, are highly prescriptive, spelling out not only the “what” but the “how” of compliance.
-Others are more vague, giving you more leeway to interpret the rules but also, perhaps, leaving you feeling a bit uncertain about exactly what’s required.
-A good GRC software can help interpret and will adjust its parameters as regulations and standards change.
+Some, like PCI DSS, are highly prescriptive, spelling out the “what” and the “how” of compliance.
+Others are more vague, giving you more leeway to interpret the rules but may leave you uncertain about what’s required.
+A good GRC software can help diagnose and will adjust its parameters as regulations and standards change.

 Elements of a Successful Compliance Management Program